GabrieleGhisleni/EnergyProject/README.md

 --external_generation_path [https://raw.githubusercontent.com/<yourfile>.csv]
 ```

-Otherwhise just run the command:
+Otherwise, just run the command:

 C:\..\your_fresh_directory> ```docker-compose -f extra-services.yml up transfer_service```

-After have done that you can use all the services with your Dbs.
+Having done so, you can use all the services with your Dbs.

-However if you do not want that the tables are generated neither the data are passed run the mysql
+However, if you do not want to generate tables nor to pass new data, run the mysql
-service alone, (the very first time it took around 1 minute to prepare the volumes) as:
+service alone (the very first time this operation can take around 1 minute to prepare the Volumes) as:

 C:\..\your_fresh_directory> ```docker-compose up mysql```

-it takes around 40 seconds, it finishes when the following message id displayed:
+Generally, this will take around 40 seconds.
+The process is finished when the following message is displayed:

 > /usr/sbin/mysqld: ready for connections.
 Version: '8.0.25'  socket: '/va
 r/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.

-then, when he created all the volumes and is ready, you are able to run
+then, with all Volumes ready, you are able to run:

 C:\..\your_fresh_directory> ```docker-compose up```

 ### Change Mqtt Broker

-To do this **you must have configured the [mosquitto.conf]** file as shown before.
+To be able to do this, **you must have configured the [mosquitto.conf]** file as shown before.
 It can be observed that we already provide the
 service for mosquitto in the docker-compose.
 To complete this step you should just change the broker parameter from
 'aws' to 'localhost' in all the sections `command` of the [docker-compose.yml] as: